 A: Dear Sandy,

-If you have questions, call the Pregnancy Options Line at 1-800-923-6784 and speak to someone about living expenses while she is pregnant.
+If you have questions, call or text the Pregnancy Options Line at 1-800-923-6784 and speak to someone about living expenses while she is pregnant.
 Many adoptive parents are able to help with legally allowable expenses in many states.
 She can also speak to one of our referral attorneys without cost to her about this.

 I wish you the best and hope she is able to find this helpful.